 STATUS – passed House & Senate; pending governor’s signature.

 Require Online Availability of Judicial Opinions (HB20-1130) – opinions from the Colorado Court of Appeals and the Colorado Supreme Court are the law.
 They interpret our statutes and our state constitution and help people understand what their rights are.
 So they should be publicly available and free.
 This bill would both put into law the existing practice of our courts of making opinions available on their web sites and require them, within a few years, to post older (pre-internet age) opinions as well.
 Older opinions are available through private subscription services and sometimes on web sites, but you shouldn’t have to pay to access the law, and people shouldn’t have to rely on unofficial sources either.

-STATUS – passed House Judiciary Committee; pending House Appropriations Committee vote.
+STATUS – passed House; pending Senate Judiciary Committee hearing.